emily-rauscher/RM-GCM/README.txt

 ~~~~~~~~~~~~~
 1.1 Params.i
 ~~~~~~~~~~~~~
-To run in parallel, first you must compile it with the proper input file-- params.i
+To run the code, first you must compile it with the proper input file-- params.i

 params.i includes information on the model resolution.
 It essentially provides the compiler with the information required to prepare arrays of the correct sizes.